konmik/solid/README.md

 *Solid* streams are similar to Java 8 streams but they are released under the MIT license and are absolutely free.

-The usual approach on Android is to use RxJava for functional data handling, but it is too verbose and too heavy for a non-event based usage pattern.
-My tests say that *Solid* streams are about 5 times faster than RxJava and take about 5 times less memory the same time on small data sets.

 These streams are passive and do not emit items, they are not thread-safe, so they are much simpler.
-If you're stuck with studying *RxJava* you may try to understand these streams first.

 All Solid streams are sequential.